Windows Video App Can’t Play Error 0xc1010103

 Uninstalling the graphics adapter

-Note: If you are using a laptop with both an integrated and a dedicated GPU, uninstall both.
+Note: If your laptop has both integrated and dedicated GPUs, uninstall both drivers.

 Typing in “appwiz.cpl” in the Run prompt

-8. Scroll down through the list of installed applications and uninstall anything that is signed by your GPU manufacturer (Nvidia, AMD or Intel Graphics).
-You can see it all grouped together by clicking on the Publisher column.
-To uninstall each driver, right-click on each entry and choose Uninstall from the context menu.
-Then, follow the on-screen prompts to complete the uninstall.
+8. Scroll through the list of installed applications and uninstall any software signed by your GPU manufacturer (Nvidia, AMD, or Intel Graphics).
+For faster navigation, group by Publisher.
+Right-click each entry and choose Uninstall, then follow the on-screen instructions.

 Uninstall all GPU related software